gama1221/airbnb-clone-project/README.md

 **Relationships:**

-A property belongs to one user (owner).
+  - A property belongs to one user (owner).

-A property can have many bookings and reviews.
+  - A property can have many bookings and reviews.

 3. Bookings

 Tracks reservations made by users for properties.

 Key Fields:

-booking_id – Unique identifier for each booking.
+  - booking_id – Unique identifier for each booking.

-user_id – References the guest who made the booking.
+  - user_id – References the guest who made the booking.

-property_id – References the booked property.
+  - property_id – References the booked property.

-start_date – Check-in date.
+  - start_date – Check-in date.

-end_date – Check-out date.
+  - end_date – Check-out date.

-Relationships:
+**Relationships:**

-A booking belongs to one user (guest).
+  - A booking belongs to one user (guest).

-A booking belongs to one property.
+  - A booking belongs to one property.

-A booking can have one payment.
+  - A booking can have one payment.

-4. Reviews
+**4. Reviews**

 Contains user feedback about properties they’ve stayed in.

 Key Fields:

-review_id – Unique identifier for each review.
+  - review_id – Unique identifier for each review.

-user_id – References the author of the review.
+  - user_id – References the author of the review.

-property_id – References the reviewed property.
+  - property_id – References the reviewed property.

-rating – Numerical rating (e.g., 1–5 stars).
+  - rating – Numerical rating (e.g., 1–5 stars).

-comment – Text feedback from the user.
+  - comment – Text feedback from the user.

-Relationships:
+**Relationships:**

-A review belongs to one user.
+  - A review belongs to one user.

-A review belongs to one property.
+  - A review belongs to one property.

-5. Payments
+**5. Payments**

 Manages transactions for property bookings.

 Key Fields:

-payment_id – Unique identifier for each payment.
+  - payment_id – Unique identifier for each payment.

-booking_id – References the booking the payment belongs to.
+  - booking_id – References the booking the payment belongs to.

-amount – Total payment amount.
+  - amount – Total payment amount.

-payment_date – Date when the payment was processed.
+  - payment_date – Date when the payment was processed.

-status – Payment status (e.g., completed, pending, failed).
+  - status – Payment status (e.g., completed, pending, failed).

-Relationships:
+**Relationships:**

-A payment belongs to one booking.
+  - A payment belongs to one booking.

-A booking has one payment.
+  - A booking has one payment.

-Entity Relationship Summary
+  - Entity Relationship Summary

-User → Property: One-to-Many
+  - User → Property: One-to-Many

-User → Booking: One-to-Many
+  - User → Booking: One-to-Many

-Property → Booking: One-to-Many
+  - Property → Booking: One-to-Many

-Property → Review: One-to-Many
+  - Property → Review: One-to-Many

-Booking → Payment: One-to-One
+  - Booking → Payment: One-to-One